naiyoma/docs-fern/fern/api/docs/compiler/generators.md

 [Source code](https://github.com/fern-api/fern-postman)

-The Postman generator outputs a Postman Collection (in Postman's `collection.json` format).
+The Postman generator outputs a Postman collection (in Postman's `collection.json` format).
 The generator can sync the collection with your Postman Workspace.